 It is no secret that I am a fan of the Kardashians.
 I enjoy their show (and all of the spin offs) and I really admire how close of a family they seem to be despite their fame, fortune and drama.
 Now, I'm no Kris Jenner, if I look one third of as good as she looks over 60 I'll be happy, but one tradition she's instilled in her kids is something I plan on doing with mine.
 Sharing your "peak and pit" at the end of every family vacation.

-Princess C's Birthday is coming up and I've been party prepping for what feels like, forever.
+We have a first birthday coming up and I've been party prepping for what feels like, forever.
 The invitations have been sent out and I'm waiting for the RSVPs to start rolling in.
 Currently we are at an extremely slow trickle, I hope the pace picks up soon.
 While waiting for the RSVPs I've been securing my decorations; purchasing what I can online and browsing through Pinterest for anything I might be able to make.
 One thing I've seen over and over again is the "highchair tutu" that is used for photo ops during the typical 1st birthday party for a little girl.